FScociety/fscociety.github.io/content/notes/0003_stigma_02/index.md

 I tried linking the fluid domain object of the flip fluids addon into the rendering file, but flip fluids addon doesn't support this behaviour and showed me nothing.
 Another idea was to link the simulation cache to a new object, which sadly also didn't work.

-So I ended up exportiong the simulation as an alembic sequence, which sadly doubled my simulation size.
+So I ended up exporting the simulation as an alembic sequence.
+This sadly doubles the simulation size, because I had to store the alembic file and the internal chache of the flip fluids addon.

 ## Hardware